ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 drive's SMART data to determine its health, as well as run various tests on it.

-Note: Only ATA drives (both PATA and SATA) and various USB to ATA bridges are supported for now.
+Note: GSmartControl supports ATA drives (both PATA and SATA), various USB to ATA bridges and drives behind 3ware RAID controllers.

 http://gsmartcontrol.berlios.de